-All personnel employed by Avetta Limited in the United Kingdom are paid more than the living wage.
-Where we utilise the services of third parties such as an external auditor they too are also paid more than the living wage.
+All personnel employed by Avetta are paid more than the living wage.
+Where we utilize the services of third parties such as an external auditor, they are also paid more than the living wage.

 Confirmation of intent

 The senior management team within Avetta are committed to ensuring that there is no modern slavery or human trafficking within our global business or our supply chain.
-We extend this commitment to our client’s by applying our range of supply chain evaluation as applied to their supply chain.
-We wish to demonstrate this by applying the stages of our Modern Slavery Statement and continually striving to improve our product offering to increase our due diligence and governance both inhouse and to our client’s.
-We are focused upon improving our sustainability credentials, we have appointed key personnel to drive our global strategy throughout our business and entrench this into our daily business activity.
+We extend this commitment to our clients by applying our range of supply chain evaluation services as applied to their supply chain.
+We wish to demonstrate this by adopting our Modern Slavery Statement and continually striving to improve our offerings to increase our due diligence and governance both in house and to our clients.
+We are focused upon improving our sustainability credentials, and we have appointed key personnel to drive our global strategy throughout our business and entrench this into our daily business activity.